Seoul Grand Park: History

 On November 24, 2013, an accident occurred in which a zookeeper was bitten and killed by Rostov, a Siberian tiger.

-On August 19, 2018, at 9:40 am, the dismembered cadaver of a murder victim was found in a hiking trail of the Mt.
+On August 19, 2018, the dismembered cadaver of a murder victim was found in a hiking trail of the Mt.
 Cheonggyesan near the parking lot of the Seoul Grand Park.

-In the process of euthanizing all animals at the outdoor range due to bovine tuberculosis that occurred at the South American Pavilion from 2021 to 2022, this fact was covered up, saying that it would prevent excessive fear for a year.
+From 2021 to 2022, all the animals at the outdoor range of the South American Pavilion were euthanised due to bovine tuberculosis.
+This was covered up, to prevent excessive fear.

 Seoul Land

 Seoul Land is an amusement park in the Seoul Grand park complex.
 It opened in 1987, just before the 1988 Summer Olympics.
 It has about 40 rides and has approximately 3-3.5 million visitors per year.

 National Museum of Modern and Contemporary Art

-National Museum of Modern and Contemporary Art is a museum in the Seoul Grand park complex.
+The National Museum of Modern and Contemporary Art is a museum in the Seoul Grand park complex.
 It was initially established in Gyeongbokgung on October 20, 1969, but was moved to Deoksugung in 1973.
 The Gwacheon venue opened in 1986.